 I’ve been working on and off on a memoir, “Arrows Axes and Scythes”.
 It’s an odd book.
 Because it is about my early childhood, many memories are vague, but impressions are not.
 As a consequence, I created pictures, using “Paint” and “Gimp”, to help recreate the scenes I recall.
 The narrative below explains what is happening in the picture.
-My book, in its final edition, is complete.
-I hope to be publishing it soon.
+My book, in yet again under revision.
+I hope to be publishing it…soon.

 As I explained earlier in this book, my first years in school were not successful.
 Everyone believed I was slow.
 This assessment persisted into at least November of the third grade, when my teacher wrote a sympathetic note to my mother and lamented my poor performance.
 Between November and the end of the year something remarkable happened.
 I learned to read.
 By June, I had become one of the most advanced readers in the grade.

 With this improvement in skills came an insatiable appetite for reading material.
 There was none at home, until we discovered the shack.
 This humble building, shown above, was concealed by thick overgrowth in the forest.
 When we investigated, we found that comic books covered the floor of the ramshackle shelter.
 We helped ourselves to these, though we did not know who might have proper rights to them.